-OAST 2871 OAST Practicum I
+OAST 2871 OAST Practicum I 1 cr.

 Practicum provides placement of an individual into an office to observe and participate in its operation.
 Students will spend 105 hours per semester with respective office.
 Student will participate in reviews and assessments of work experience.
 Prerequisite: 27 credits of OAST major courses.
 Co-Requisite: OAST 2881.
 Day: Fa, Sp.
-Lecture: 0, Lab: 7. ♦ into an office to observe and participate in its operation.
-Students will spend 105 hours per semester with respective office.
-Students will participate in reviews and assessments of work experience.
-Prerequisite: OAST 2871.
-Co-Requisite: OAST 2882.
-Day: Fa, Sp.
-Lecture: 0, Lab: 7. ♦
+Lecture: 0, Lab: 7. ◆

-OAST 2872 OAST Practicum II 1 cr.
+OAST 2872 OAST Practicum II